CHAPTERS

 Second Tuesday of every month at 1:30 p.m.

-Hybrid in-person/online from DFL Office:
+Hybrid in-person/online from DFL Office (1500 1st Street NE, Rochester)

 South Metro Chapter (meets in Lakeville)